Emulating redshift mixing due to blending in weak gravitational lensing: Generating a mock catalogue

 The morphology model of galaxies is also required to simulate galaxy images.
 Parametric models like single or mixed Sersic profiles are the most typical options, with more sophisticated alternatives such as observed galaxy images and generative models being increasingly common.
-We adopt a single Sersic as our fiducial choice while we explore the impact of more realistic models in later sections.
-Utilising an inference algorithm named vine copulas and COSMOS observations, \cite{liKiDSLegacyCalibrationUnifying2023} developed a learned model that captures the mutual distributions among galaxy morphological parameters, magnitudes and redshifts.
-Using their model, we generate the structural properties of the samples, including the Sersic index $n$, half-light radius and axis ratio, given their magnitude and redshift.
+We use a single Sérsic profile in this work, although we acknowledge that more realistic models may be of interest.
+Utilising an inference algorithm named vine copulas and COSMOS observations, \cite{liKiDSLegacyCalibrationUnifying2023} developed a learned model that captures the mutual distributions among galaxy morphological parameters, magnitudes and redshifts. {Using their model, we generate the structural properties of the samples, including $n_{\rm sersic}$, $R_{\rm e}$, and axis ratio, based on each galaxy’s physical properties.
+In particular, stellar mass and other \textsc{Prospector}-{$\beta$} parameters are sampled first and propagated forward to determine magnitudes, which the morphology model conditions on.}

 Finally, the catalogue is resampled conditioned on galaxy stellar mass to match a target stellar mass function (SMF).
 The latter is the one presented in Prospector beta and \textsc{Prospector}-{$\alpha$} \cite{lejaNewCensus022020}, which has been obtained by fitting the 3D-HST and COSMOS2015 observations.
 The SMF parametrisation in \cite{lejaNewCensus022020} is the sum of two redshift-dependent Schechter functions \citep{lejaNewCensus022020}.
 This guarantees a smoothly evolving SMF with cosmic time.
 We take the median of the fitting results from \cite{lejaNewCensus022020} as our fiducial SMF model throughout the paper.
 Essentially, an accurate determination of the $n_{\gamma}$ correction depends heavily on the right assumption of the true source galaxy population.
 Therefore, it is necessary to examine the impact of the uncertainties in SMF in terms of how they change the photometry properties of galaxies used to determine $R$, which we will explore in Sect. \ref{r_model}.